cloudron-io/cloudron-push-to-app/README.md

 # GitHub Action: Cloudron Push to App

-This GitHub Action allows you to push your GitHub code to a specified Cloudron instance app using the Cloudron CLI
+This GitHub Action allows you to push your GitHub code to a specified Cloudron instance app using the Cloudron CLI.

 ## Inputs